mkalitka/pic-a-pix/README.md

 ## Roadmap

-Python:
 - Convert an image to 1:1 aspect ratio 🟥
 - Divide an image to pixels sections 😀
-- Pick a color for a section 💁🏿 💁🏻‍♀️
+- Pick a color for a section ⚫⚪
 - Create a nonogram with an algorythm ☯️

-C++:
 - Solve a nonogram with an algorythm 🖩
 - Draw and export nonogram 🖼️